stevomatthews/srt-work/lib-tcpdump-processing_README.md

 For development, it is recommended to:
 * use `venv` for virtual environments and `pip` for installing the library and any dependencies.
 This ensures the code and dependencies are isolated from the system Python installation,
-* install the library in “editable” mode by running from the same directory `pip install -e .`.
+* install the library in “editable” mode by running from the same directory `pip install -e`.
 This allows changing the source code (both tests and library) and rerunning tests against library code at will.
-For regular installation, use `pip install .`.
+For regular installation, use `pip install`.

 As soon as the library is installed, you can run modules directly:
 ```